grimasod/json-to-vue/README.md

 # JSON to Vue

-Generates Vue components from JSON by using the render function.
+Generates Vue nodes and components from JSON by using the render function.

-## Install
+## Installation

 `npm install json-to-vue`